Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 Stay overnight at Los Cuernos ($80,000 CLP ($88 USD) per person full board) instead of Francés

-Again, this is only really possible if you stayed overnight on Day Two in Paine Grande.
+Again, this is only really possible if you stay overnight on Day Two in Paine Grande.
 When we hiked the Full Circuit, we decided to treat ourselves to an all-inclusive night at Los Cuernos.

-This meant we still pitched our own tent on a wooden platform, but we had a three-course dinner, breakfast and packed lunch for the next morning, which reduced the amount we had to pack in our rucksacks for the hike.
+This meant we still pitched our own tent on a wooden platform, but we had a three-course dinner, breakfast, and packed lunch for the next morning, which reduced the amount we had to pack in our rucksacks for the hike.

 The food from Las Torres (previously known as Fantastico Sur) is much better than Vertigo Patagonia too, so I would recommend this instead of eating in the big canteen at Paine Grande.